 During the summer months, the resort transforms one of its two high-speed quads, the East Mountain Express, into the Scenic Sky Chair, whisking riders to an elevation of 8,200-feet in 15-minutes while providing visitors with a spectacular view of Big Bear Lake and the entire valley.

-Starting in late May, the Sky Chair is open weekends only until early June when it open for operation daily.
+Starting in late May, the Sky Chair is open weekends only until early June, when it is available for operation daily.

-Once at the summit, adventurers can grab a tasty BBQ lunch at the View Haus before hopping back on the Sky Chair for a peaceful decent, or head out on one of the many trail options for cross-country biking and hiking.
+Once at the summit, adventurers can grab a tasty BBQ lunch at the View Haus before hopping back on the Sky Chair for a gentle descent or head out on one of the many trail options for cross-country biking and hiking.

 The area’s expansive network of diverse trails and roads, including 40 miles of Forest Service infrastructure, sets up the perfect backdrop for all skill levels.

 One of the shortest routes down the mountain is a one-mile service road, offering breathtaking vistas and a family-friendly way to view firsthand the numerous assortments of wildflowers that bloom during the spring and early summer months.

-For seasoned hikers, head out behind the View Haus, down to Skyline Drive, which traverses the ridgeline, offering spectacular views of the Santa Ana River Valley and San Gorgonio Mountain.
+Head out behind the View Haus, down to Skyline Drive, which traverses the ridgeline, offering spectacular views of the Santa Ana River Valley and San Gorgonio Mountain for seasoned hikers.

 Finally, don’t forget to bring the kids, as the nearby city of Big Bear offers plenty of things to keep the family busy.
 Attractions include Moonridge Animal Park and Zoo, the Alpine Slide, go-carts, miniature golf, water slides, arcades, Discovery Center, and much more.

-Big Bear Lake also offers a great Golf course and some of the best antique stores and vintage shopping in Southern California.
+Big Bear Lake also offers an excellent Golf course and some of the best antique stores and vintage shopping in Southern California.

 Big Bear San Bernardino Mountains Winter